 - Production of the dissertation

-The online component is central to the curricular structure of the program.
-Community is established during the face-to-face experiences and enhanced through synchronous and asynchronous online interaction.
+The online component is foundational to the curricular structure of the program.
+Community is established during the face-to-face experiences and enhanced through weekly synchronous and asynchronous online interaction.
 Learning takes place in the context of student-to-student exchange.

 Students meet face to face for a retreat of 10 days in each module.
 This contact time is intended to allow sufficient space for spiritually formative experiences, not just academics.
 While students meet for class with each of their instructors, they also follow a daily rhythm of prayer with their cohorts under the direction of the Spiritual Director, fellowship around meals, and time away for reflection.
 Learn more...

 - MA, Ministry Leadership

 - MA, Theological Studies